sukunetsiz/kabus/docs/ROADMAP.md

 - [X] Write a comprehensive "How to Buy Monero" guide.

 ### March 3rd Goals (v0.9)
-- [ ] Finalize vendor and advertisement application system with Monero payment integration.
+- [ ] Finalize advertisement payments and vendor application system with Monero payment integration.
 - [ ] Implement 'My Sales' for vendors and 'My Orders' for buyers.
 - [X] Write a comprehensive guide for using Kleopatra.
 - [X] Finish functionality for creating and editing digital, cargo and dead drop products.